 Research Interests

 In my research I use physical principles, climate models, and statistical analysis of large data sets to understand large-scale atmospheric and oceanic circulation changes and their impacts at the Earth’s surface.
-This includes studying the atmosphere-ocean dynamics of decadal climate variability and the response of the large-scale atmospheric circulation to climate change.
-I focus on aspects of the atmospheric and oceanic circulation that are most relevant for regional climate impacts, such as for heat waves, drought, extreme rainfall, snowpack, and sea ice.
+This includes studying the the response of the large-scale atmospheric circulation to climate change, the up-scale influence of mesoscale processes on the large-scale circulation, and atmosphere-ocean dynamics of decadal climate variability.
+I focus on aspects of the atmospheric and oceanic circulation that are most relevant for regional climate impacts, such as for seasonal and extreme rainfall, drought, heat waves, sea ice, and wind storms.

 Relevant publications: